DianaCmaritim/PHASE-1-END-OF-PHASE-PROJECT/README.md

 Diana Maritim

 ## License
-This project is licenced under under Apache 2.0
+This project is licenced under under ISC